CosmWasm/sylvia-book/src/basics/multitest-intro.md

 pub mod responses;
 ```

-As this module is purely for testing purpose, we prefix it with
+As this module is purely for testing purposes, we prefix it with
 [`#[cfg(test)]`](https://doc.rust-lang.org/book/ch11-03-test-organization.html#the-tests-module-and-cfgtest).

 Now create `src/multitest.rs`.